Choose good party music

 The sound quality is much more important than volume.

-All our music is multi-band compressed live as it plays.
-This is the same process used by radio to maintain the same volume level between different songs.
+All our music is multi-band compressed while it plays.
+It is the same process used by radio to maintain the same volume level between different songs.

 It also provides a fuller, richer sound, without volume drift, and exceptionally smooth sound quality.